platformsh/platformsh-docs/docs/src/development/transfer-dedicated.md

 sidebarTitle: "Sync to Dedicated"
 ---

-Transferring data to and from a Dedicated cluster slightly differs from the grid.
+Transferring data to and from [a Dedicated cluster](../../other/glossary.md#dedicated) slightly differs from the process on the Grid.
 For advanced command line utilities, you might need granular SSH access to a specific host.

 ## Back up your files